"

 5.2 Defining a Function

 In this chapter, all user-defined functions will be external functions – that is, each function will be in a separate file, and the name of the file must match the name of the function.
-Chapter 8 shows other ways that functions can be organized.
+In this chapter we will assume that the program is structured as follows:

 To see the structure of a user-defined function, consider the standard MATLAB function, linspace, which is reproduced below.
 This function uses many MATLAB features that are covered in later chapters.
 The key points are highlighted in the comments on the pdf.
 The most important ones to take note of are:

 • A function definition always begins with the word function.
-In an external function, there must be no code before this function definition line
+In an external function, there must be no code before this function definition line, although there can be comments

-• At some point in the body of the function, the output argument (y) is assigned a value (or an array of values in this case).
+• At some point in the body of the function, the output argument (y) is assigned a value (an array of values in this case).
 That determines what is returned by the function.
 Unlike other languages, no return statement is required.

 There is one more point that is worth reiterating – the main reason for writing a function is so that this lengthy block of code does not have to be repeated every time it is used.
 Instead, only a single line is needed to call the function each time.